Morozzzko/Morozzzko.github.io/_posts/2020-06-01-helpful-service-objects-part-1-chosing-right-design.md

 [Useful objects](http://docs.eventide-project.org/user-guide/useful-objects.html#overview) manifesto by eventide

+Hanami guide has a [decent article on the pattern](https://guides.hanamirb.org/architecture/interactors/) and how to use it.

 [dry-transactions](http://github.com/gems/dry-transactions) — a once-popular gem, now deprecated.
 It's a DSL for domain logic, which essentially implements the "service object" idea.

 [Trailblazer](http://trailblazer.to/) was aimed to simplify our lives and domain logic, and brought a lot of new ideas to Ruby world